kazeboy/light-novel/README.md

 # Light Novel Downloader & Ebook Builder

+## Status

+This project is under active development and is primarily designed for personal use and learning purposes.
+Features and supported sites may change over time.

 A Python tool that downloads web novels and light novels from online translation sites, cleans the content, and builds EPUB and Kindle (AZW3) ebooks automatically.

 This project is designed as a learning project, but it is structured like a real content pipeline.